Isriix/Basic-Python-Port-Scanner/README.md

 ---

 ## Installation
-First you need to download Nmap and Python 3 if you haven't already.
-You can find instructions to those online.
+First you need to download Nmap, Visual Studio Code and Python 3 if you haven't already.
+You can find instructions for how to do this online, but make sure that Nmap is avaliable in PATH.

 ## Code with Explanations